 If you have a family history of a chronic disease, like cancer, heart disease, diabetes or osteoporosis, you may be more likely to develop that disease yourself.
 Share your family health history with your doctor, who can help you take steps to prevent these conditions or catch them early.

-SNAP-Ed is the nutrition education arm of the Supplemental Nutrition Assistance Program.
-It offers adult education, social marketing campaigns and environmental support to improve the likelihood that families can make healthier food and physical activity choices within a limited budget, consistent with the current Dietary Guidelines for Americans.
+SNAP-Ed offers nutrition education, social marketing campaigns and environmental support to improve the likelihood that families can make healthier food and physical activity choices within a limited budget, consistent with the current Dietary Guidelines for Americans.
+The Georgia Department of Public Health’s SNAP-Ed program focus areas are:

 Toys play an important role in a child’s play and in most situations serve as the tools for learning.
 This is why it is so important to keep toy safety at the forefront of your mind.